The House as Path and Place

 Despite its considerable size, a partly open floor plan, and large windows opening to the garden, the house conveys a unique sense of coziness.
 This is entirely in keeping with Frank’s view that “a modern living space is not a work of art, and is neither striking nor dramatic nor exciting.
 It is comfortable, without being able to put your finger on why, and the less possible it is to give a reason, the better it is.”
 Villa Beer is a direct expression of his ideas for the organization of a house, the “house as path and place”, and his interpretation of modernity.

 Villa Beer has been under heritage protection since 1987.
-The house has largely been preserved in its original condition, but is in need of thorough refurbishment.
+At the time of acquisition by the Villa Beer Foundation, the house had largely been preserved in its original condition, but was in need of thorough refurbishment.

 History